davestewart/todo-emojis/README.md

 ### Make a channel

-Because you'll want to revisit your todo's throughout the day (or week), it can be useful to create a dedicated channel, such as `#todos`,`#tasks`, `#today` or maybe `#shipped`.
+Because you and your team will only be creating and updating a single message per day (or week) you may find it useful to useful to create a dedicated channel, such as `#todos`, `#tasks`, `#today` or maybe `#shipped`.

-Because you and your team will only be creating and updating a single message per day or week, it means it won't scroll so will be easy to check in with.
+Having a dedicated area for todo's means tasks won't get lost in a sea of other messages, and also provides a nice log of what got done and when.

 ## Artwork